-Violators may be subject to payment of back wages; assessment of civil money penalties; and/or revocation of FLC registration.
-Violators may also be subject to enforcement through civil action in federal court and criminal prosecution in federal court.
+Violators may be subject to the payment of back wages; assessment of civil money penalties; and/or revocation of FLC registration.
+Violators may also be subject to enforcement through civil action and/or criminal prosecution in federal court.

 Where to Obtain Additional Information

 For more complete information regarding MSPA and related topics such as joint employment or the Fair Labor Standards Act's minimum wage, overtime, and youth employment provisions, visit our Wage and Hour Division Website: http://www.wagehour.dol.gov and/or call our toll-free information and helpline, available 8 a.m. to 5 p.m. in your time zone, 1-866-4USWAGE (1-866-487-9243).

 To register as a farm labor contractor, contact either the nearest office of State Employment Services, listed in most telephone directories under State government, or the nearest office of the Wage and Hour Division, listed under U.S. Government, Labor Department.

 This publication is for general information and is not to be considered in the same light as official statements of position contained in the regulations.